MSK-Scripts/msk-shop/content/legal/privacy.md

 ### Retention

-Giveaway data is retained for the operation of the service — so that commands such as `/ginfo` and `/greroll` continue to work — and is **not subject to an automatic deletion schedule**.
-Per-server settings persist until they are changed.
-You may request erasure of your data at any time (see "Your Rights Under the GDPR" below); server administrators can also remove the bot from their server.
+Giveaway data is retained only while the bot is a member of your server, so that commands such as `/ginfo` and `/greroll` continue to work. **When the bot is removed from a server, all of that server's data — per-server settings, giveaways, entries, winners and templates — is deleted immediately and automatically.** While the bot remains on the server, per-server settings persist until they are changed.
+You may also request erasure of your data at any time (see "Your Rights Under the GDPR" below).

 ### Public Statistics Page